Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 ### Hard-coded Values
 - Live epoch duration
 - Epoch preparation duration
-- Margin of error(%) that oracles are allowed to be off by.
+- Outlier range(%) that oracles are allowed to deviate by.
 - Minimum collateral an oracle is required to put up
 - The oracle pool NFT/singleton token id